Nipfswd/Dangerous-Scripts-Check-DISCLAIMER.md-/README.md

 - You will comply with all applicable laws.

 If you do not accept these conditions, stop now and do not use this repository.

+## ALWAYS EXPECT DATALOSS WHEN USING THESE SCRIPTS